jundalisay/sp/content/en/research/galileo/new/day-1d.md

 ---
 heading: Day 1d
-title: "Small Scale Versus Large Scale"
+title: "The Void"
 # date: 2025-05-15
-weight: 36
+weight: 9
-description: ""
+description: "On what depends the resistance to breaking, other than that of void?"
 c: "darkgoldenrod"
 ---